wp-plugins/watu/readme.txt

 - Option to delete single taking and delete all submitted data on a quiz
 - Changed current_user_can('administrator') to current_user_can('manage_options') so you can allow a non-administrator role to use the quizzes
 - Open-end questions can also have answers and be matched to them
+- Replaced wpautop in favor of nl2br to avoid adding <p> tags in unexpected places like hidden fields
+- Did some small styling adjustments
+- Fixed the %%MAX_POINTS%% calculation to take into account the quesiton type

 = Changes in 2.3 =
 - Export quiz results as CSV file (semicolon delimited)